-3. U. T. System, U. T. Austin, U. T. El Paso: Administrative Officials Designated to Handle Classified U. S. Government Contracts. --

-Deputy Chancellor LeMaistre and Executive Vice-Chancellors Walker and McKetta request that the following list of University officials be formally authorized by the Board of Regents to negotiate, execute, and administer governmental contracts for The University of Texas System as required by the security agreements with the United States Department of Defense:
+3. U. T. System, U. T. Austin, U. T. El Paso: Administrative Officials Designated to Handle Classified U. S. Government Contracts. -- Authorization was given for the following University officials to negotiate, execute, and administer governmental contracts for The University of Texas System as required by the security agreements with the United States Department of Defense: